Superman: World of New Krypton: Plot

-Issue 1

-In the build-up to this series, Superman agrees to a deal with his aunt Alura that he renounce his allegiance to Earth and severs ties there in order to live on New Krypton with his people.
+Superman agrees to a deal with his aunt Alura that he renounce his allegiance to Earth and severs ties there to live on New Krypton with his people.
 He does not truthfully renounce all ties to his adopted home, as he tells his wife Lois Lane.
 He instructs his friend Mon-El to "take over for him" and has conversations with the Guardian and Jimmy Olsen before disembarking for New Krypton.
 Superman intends to live amongst the Kryptonians in the hopes of easing tensions with Earth and teaching them to use their powers responsibly.

-When he arrives on the planet, he receives a lukewarm welcome from members of the Kryptonian military.
+When he arrives on the planet, he receives a lukewarm welcome from the Kryptonian military.
 He is openly welcomed by Alura, who asks him to pick a guild with which to be employed while on the planet.
-While he is deciding this, it is revealed to him that General Zod has been released from the Phantom Zone and is lauded as a great leader and a hero.
+While he is deciding this, it is revealed to him that General Zod has been released from the Phantom Zone and is lauded as a great leader and hero.
 He is given his previous job as the head of the Kryptonian military, and Superman finds this alarming.
 Zod maintains that he no longer has any reason to hate his fellow Kryptonians, as they have now accepted him.
-While deciding which guild to register for and having an argument with Zod, he is assaulted by his father Jor-El's former friend and lobotomized disciple of Zod, Non.
-Superman disposes of him quickly, and makes it clear that while the New Kryptonians hostile to him are steadily learning their powers, Superman has had his for years and demonstrates his vastly superior fighting skill and capability with his powers.

 When Alura asks Superman which guild he has chosen, he admits that he is not comfortable with any, even going so far as to liken the Kryptonians' working conditions to slavery.
-However, Superman ultimately is assigned to be a member of the Military guild and is referred to by General Zod as "Commander El".
+Superman is assigned to be a member of the Military guild.
+Zod puts Superman in charge of the Red Shard, a unit responsible for law enforcement and civic defense.